Simplistik78/OMNI/README.md

 ## Acknowledgments

 - Pantheon: Rise of the Fallen community
+- binutils (Discord) for the clipboard monitoring implementation tip
 - Shalazam.info for map services and the amazing map work they have done, none of this could be possible without them
 - Tesseract OCR project
 - Microsoft WebView2 team